 You need to answer the questions above to plan your content creation process.
 When you set a clear expectation from your content creation process, you can avoid having half-ass content.

-According to a study conducted by HubSpot from 13,500+ of their customers found that companies that published 16+ quality content per month got 4.5x more leads than companies that published 0-4 content per month.
+A study conducted by HubSpot among 13,500+ of their customers found that companies that published 16+ quality content per month got 4.5x more leads than companies that published 0-4 content per month.

 If you want to know more about the content creation process, check out the following resources: